Dick Murdoch: Jim Crockett Promotions/World Championship Wrestling (1986–1989; 1991)

-He briefly wrestled in Mid-South Wrestling again, before turning up in the NWA's Jim Crockett Promotions in 1986 as a babyface.
-He feuded with Ric Flair and attempted to win Flair's NWA World Title.
+He briefly wrestled in Mid-South Wrestling again in 1985, and visited Bremen, Germany in 1986 for an unsuccessful challenge to CWA World Heavyweight Champion Otto Wanz, before joining the NWA's Jim Crockett Promotions later in 1986 as a babyface.
+He feuded with Ric Flair and campaigned in matches for Flair's NWA World Heavyweight Championship.
 He also teamed with Ron Garvin against Flair and the Four Horsemen.
 In early 1987, Murdoch turned heel and joined Ivan Koloff and Vladimir Petrov in their attempt to get Nikita Koloff and Dusty Rhodes.
-Then a NWA United States Tag Team Champion with Ivan, he injured Nikita's neck after a brain-buster suplex on the floor that summer, resulting in his (kayfabe) suspension for 30 days and the team being stripped of the title.
-He continued wrestling as a heel until summer 1988, when he would turn face again and reunite with Dusty in a feud with Gary Hart's team of Garvin, who had at that time recently turned heel on Rhodes, and Al Perez.
-He left the NWA and wrestled in the World Wrestling Council and Frontier Martial-Arts Wrestling in 1990, before returning to World Championship Wrestling as one half of the "Hardliners," or "Hardline Collection Agency," with Dick Slater in 1991, once again a heel by this point.
-They feuded with Rick and Scott Steiner but could not win their title.
+Then a NWA United States Tag Team Champion with Ivan, he injured Nikita's neck after a brainbuster suplex on the floor that summer, resulting in his (kayfabe) suspension for 30 days and the team being stripped of the title.
+After the summer of 1988, he would turn face again and reunite with Dusty in a feud with Gary Hart's team of Garvin, who had at that time recently turned heel on Rhodes, and Al Perez.
+He left the NWA and wrestled in Puerto Rico and Japan.

+He returned to World Championship Wrestling as one half of the "Hardliners," with Dick Slater in 1991.
+Once again a heel by this point, the Hardliners debuted as a team on June 12 at Clash of the Champions XV, attacking the Steiner Brothers, Hiroshi Hase and Masahiro Chono after an IWGP Tag Team Championship match between the two teams.
+They would feud with the Steiners, but Scott suffered an injury, so instead, they wrestled Rick and his different tag team partners throughout the summer.